orellazri/mswm/README.md

     xserver-xephyr xinit x11-apps xterm
 ```

-Clone the repository and run `./run.sh` (set to executable if needed).
+Clone the repository and run `./run.sh`.
 This will build the program and run it inside Xephyr.

 **NOTE**: If running on Xephyr, disable num lock to avoid bugs.